 Containment.
-The containment will be designed to resist the release of mechanical energy caused by an hypothetical core accident or large sodium fires, to make sure that no countermeasures are necessary outside the site in the event of an accident.
+The containment will be designed to resist the release of mechanical energy caused by a hypothetical core accident or large sodium fires, to make sure that no counter measures are necessary outside the site in the event of an accident.

+4.1.
 Capability to inspect structures in sodium.
 Contrary to the PHENIX and SUPERPHENIX reactors, the periodic inspection of the reactor block internal structures has been integrated at the early stage of the design.
-The design of these structures, and particularly those contributing to the core support, were conceived to make easier their inspection.
+The design of these structures and, particularly, those contributing to the core support, were conceived to make easier their inspection.
 Technologies now exist that enable this inspection either from outside or inside the vessel.
 They mainly use optical and ultrasonic methods.